Chinook Salmon (King)

 Whereas Kings tend to feed greater distances from the surface water; cohos feed nearer the surface.
 They are a very acrobatic fighter.
 In terms of eatability – they are very delicious and add color to any plate with their rich, red flesh.

 One of the most awesome monsters landed from our waters is the ancient looking Lingcod.
-While not the most attractive game fish, they, in my opinion, provide some of the best eating around.
+While not the most attractive game fish, many find them to be one of the tastiest fish you can get in Alaska.
 Lingcod range from 10 to 80 pounds.
 The average is around 20 pounds.
 You will find these ungainly creatures along the rocks and reefs of Cross Sounds and the Alaska gulf coast.

 Chum Salmon (dog)

 Have a reputation as a hard hitting salmon and run from 8 to 12 pounds, with the biggest breaking the tape at over 30 pounds.
 The Juneau Alaska hatchery releases of Chum are an enormous boom to their numbers around eastern Icy Strait waters.
-Personally, I prefer Chum salmon smoked.
+Smoked chum salmon is a delicacy that many of us here enjoy thoroughly.

 Pink Salmon (humpy)

-Though relatively small, when compared to their bigger cousins (ranging between 3 to 6 pounds), pound-for-pound, these feisty game fish will provide willing anglers with fishing action they won't soon forget!
-The waters of southeast Alaska are teaming with these scrappy salmon starting in early July.
-They are best catch on light line to give them an opportunity to showcase their boundless energy and amazing speed.
+Though relatively small, when compared to their bigger cousins (ranging between 3 to 6 pounds), pound-for-pound, these feisty game fish will provide willing anglers with fishing action they won’t soon forget!
+The waters of southeast Alaska are teeming with these scrappy salmon starting in early July.
+They are best caught on light line to give them an opportunity to showcase their boundless energy and amazing speed.